WS-UB/WL-Local-Server/README.md

 ## Introduction

 This repo provides code to receive and synchronize IMU, GPS, and WiFi data using an MQTT server.
 The synchronized data is then sent to a MinIO database, interacting with Elasticsearch to stream data on a local server, demonstrating how to interact with Elasticsearch to store, retrieve, and manage data effectively.
+This repo is also responsible for calibrating collected Wi-Fi CSI data, utilizing signal processing techniques to create CSI Heatmaps that are then stored back into the MinIO server for further use in the DLoc Machine Learning Model.

 ## Table of Contents: